 “Words Matter” Events

 Now, more than ever, knowing how to express yourself well is essential.
 Being thoughtful with what comes out of your mouth or emerges from your keyboard matters.
-For this program, I work with partners,including local wordsmiths and thought leaders to share why #WordsMatter every single day.
+For this program, I work with partners, including local wordsmiths and thought leaders to share why #WordsMatter every single day.
 This conversation is so much bigger than my new writing resource book, Get a Grip on Your Grammar.
 It is a conversation that cannot be ignored.
 (Check out details for “Words Matter, RVA” held on June 1, 2017 to see what this event can look like.)

 Just like any other piece of the writing process, editing is a craft to be learned.
 So often the best of stories are held back not by the author’s creativity but by common typos, cliché phrasings, and vague descriptions that don’t hook the reader as much as they could.
-Where should punctuation go around quotation marks?
-How can a writerthink past smiles, nods, and glances?
+How can an opening go beyond what readers have seen before?
+How can a writer think past smiles, nods, and glances?
 How can a simple interaction come alive?
 In this workshop, attendees will have the opportunity to brainstorm weak story examples together and will be given a “cheat sheet” to bring their writing to the next level using Kris’s favorite editing technique.

 “Using Your Words Well” Workshop